GW-Wang-thu/Generator-of-Stereo-Speckle-images-with-displacement-labels/README.md

 - The speckle sample:
 ![The speckle images](/imgs/speckle_images.png)

-- The 3D displacement labels and the results calculated using 3D-DIC (\mu m)
+- The 3D displacement labels and the results calculated using 3D-DIC ($mu$m)
 ![The 3D displacement labels and the results calculated using 3D-DIC](/imgs/UVW.png)

 - The optical flow and disparity labels and that calculated using 2D-DIC (Pixels):